hdShang/arxiv-daily/docs/cs-LG/2025-06-27/papers/250700061v1-smooth-distill-a-self-distillation-framework-for-multitask-learning-.md

 ---
 layout: default
-title: Smooth-Distill: A Self-distillation Framework for Multitask Learning with Wearable Sensor Data
+title: "Smooth-Distill: A Self-distillation Framework for Multitask Learning with Wearable Sensor Data"
 ---

 # Smooth-Distill: A Self-distillation Framework for Multitask Learning with Wearable Sensor Data